Sripo/HTML_CSS/README.md

 Lists are a great way to organize content.
 Whether it’s a simple bullet-point list or a structured description, here’s how you can use lists in HTML:

 ### 1. **Unordered List (Bullets)**
+To create a list where each item is preceded by a bullet.
 - Tag: `<ul></ul>` for the list, `<li></li>` for each item.
-- Purpose: To create a list where each item is preceded by a bullet.
 - **Example**:
     ```html
     <ul>